avi-xd/Aviral/_projects/magnon-visualisation-system.md

 ### 4. Topological Edge States

-One of the critical capabilities of the real-space solver is identifying **Topological Edge States**—modes where energy is localized entirely at the boundaries of the material.
+One of the critical capabilities of the real-space solver is identifying **Topological Edge States** modes where energy is localized entirely at the boundaries of the material.

 <div align="center">
   <img src="{{ site.baseurl }}/images/Screenshot from 2025-12-29 02-53-04.jpg" width="90%" style="border-radius: 8px; margin-bottom: 15px;" />